 There are a lot of time consuming aspects of being an addict in active addiction.
-It seems that every moment of your day is spent thinking about drugs (wishing you had them, or how to go about getting them), finding drugs, using drugs, or recovering from using drugs.
-With so much time dedicated to the activities of active addiction, one of the biggest challenges in recovery is how to fill up the time that was spent dedicated to perpetuating the cycle of addiction.
+It seems that every moment of your day is spent thinking about drugs, finding drugs, using drugs, or recovering from using drugs.
+With so much time dedicated to the activities of active addiction, one of the biggest challenges in recovery is how to fill up the time that was spent dedicated to perpetuating your addiction.

 Recovery is about getting to know who you really are while remaining clean and sober.
 Part of discovering who you are is by trying new things.
 Make a list of new things you would like to try - a hobby you have always wanted to take up or visiting places you have always wanted to go.
 Boredom in recovery can be alleviated by learning more about yourself and the things you enjoy.